-The Company has designated an independent function to investigate whistleblowing reports made in good faith.
+The Company has designated an independent function to investigate whistleblowing reports made in good faith and the AC is responsible for oversight and monitoring of the whistle blowing.
 Assessment, investigation and evaluation of complaints are conducted by or, at the direction of the AC if it deems appropriate, independent advisors engaged at the Group's expense.
 Following the investigation and evaluation of a complaint, the AC will then decide on recommended disciplinary or remedial actions, if any.
 Appropriate actions that are determined by the AC shall then be brought to the Board or to the appropriate senior management of the Group for authorisation or implementation respectively.